NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 You should consider upgrading via the 'pip install --upgrade pip' command.
 ```

-I can't believe I didn't at least try this, back when the pip command first failed.
+I cant believe I didnt at least try this, back when the pip command first failed.

 Ran `pip install --upgrade pip`
 Found: the same error as before . . .

 Okay . . .

-I can't install python scripts or see which ones are installed.
+I cant install python scripts or see which ones are installed.

-Maybe this is because I don't have sudo-er access?
+Maybe this is because I dont have sudo-er access?

 The next command seems to corroborate this.